Which Animal Letter is Right for Me?

-Emotional Support Animal Prescription Letters
+Emotional Support Animal (ESA)

 Are You a Licensed Mental Health Provider?

-Carla holds a masters degree from New York University.
-She also been certified by The American Academy of Health Care Providers in the Addictive Disorders as a Certified Addiction Specialist (alcohol, drug, eating, sex, and gambling), the International Association of Trauma Professionals as a Certified Clinical Trauma Professional, and the National Anger Management Association as a Certified Anger Management Specialist.
-Carla maintains a full-time private practice in New York City, conveniently located on 34th Street in Manhattan.
+Carla holds a master's degree from New York University.
+She has also been certified by The American Academy of Health Care Providers in the Addictive Disorders as a Certified Addiction Specialist (alcohol, drug, eating, sex, and gambling), the International Association of Trauma Professionals as a Certified Clinical Trauma Professional, the National Anger Management Association as a Certified Anger Management Specialist, and has completed additional professional coursework in emotional support and psychiatric service animal assessments.

 Where is Your Office Located?